 Getting your dog to give you a high five is a cute trick that makes everyone smile, and it's also a fun way to bond with your four-legged best friend.
 Fortunately, this is a fairly simple trick to teach your pup.
 Here's how to teach your dog to do it.

 Before you begin, select a quiet spot for training sessions where your pup won't be distracted.
-You'll need a lot of treats, so pick some that are small, like Pup-Peroni® Training Treats Made With Real Beef.
+You'll need a lot of treats, so pick some that are small.
 Time to start high-fiving!

 Step One: Get Fido to Sit

 If your dog already sits on command, you're off to a good start.
 Otherwise, you might need to spend some time teaching him to sit before moving on to the high five.
 To get him to sit, simply hold a treat in front of his nose and slightly out of reach until he sits down.
 As soon as he sits, give him the treat.
 After he does this a few times, start telling him to sit as you hold the treat in front of him.
 Keep practicing until he learns to associate the word "sit" with the action and starts doing it on command.

 Step Two: Get Him to Paw Your Hand

 Once your pup is sitting up, hold a treat in your fist and hold your fist in front of his nose until he lifts a single paw and touches your fist without leaving the sitting position.
 Give him a treat as soon as he does this correctly, but only when he does it correctly.
 If he stands up, or jumps up on your fist with both paws, return to starting position and try again.
 Keep practicing until he does it the right way consistently.

 By this point, your student might start to get bored or tired and start refusing to cooperate.
 If this happens at any time during the training, don't force him to keep going.
 Take a break and pick it back up after your pup's mood has improved.

 Step Four: Present Your Hand for a High Five